sparkdq-community/sparkdq/README.md

 # SparkDQ — Declarative Data Quality Validation for Apache Spark

-Let’s be honest: Most data quality frameworks were never built for PySpark.
+Most data quality frameworks weren’t built for PySpark.

-* ❌ They're not Spark-native — they treat PySpark as an afterthought, and often rely on `toPandas()` under the hood, causing memory issues on large datasets

-* ❌ They don't support declarative pipelines — you're forced to build fragile wrappers around their logic just to use them in production

-* ❌ They can't run inside your transformations — validation happens after the fact, so you can’t react dynamically or fail early
+They aren’t Spark-native — often relying on `toPandas()` under the hood, which breaks on large datasets.
+They don’t support declarative pipelines, forcing you to write fragile wrappers just to use them in production.
+And they only validate after the fact, so you can’t react dynamically or fail early.

-That’s where **SparkDQ** comes in.
-It’s a data quality framework built specifically for PySpark.
-You define and run validation checks directly in your Spark pipelines — using Python, not SQL or custom DSLs.<br>
-Whether you're checking ingestion data, verifying outputs before persistence, or enforcing assumptions in your dataflow: SparkDQ helps you catch issues early, without adding complexity.
+**SparkDQ** takes a different approach.
+It’s built specifically for PySpark — so you can define and run data quality checks directly inside your Spark pipelines, using Python.
+Whether you're validating incoming data, verifying outputs before persistence, or enforcing assumptions in your dataflow: SparkDQ helps you catch issues early, without adding complexity.

 ## Quickstart Examples